Resource

 as NonCancellable.

-If a cancellation signal or an exception is received during acquire
+If a cancellation signal or an exception is received during acquire, the

 resource is assumed to not have been acquired and thus will not trigger the